ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 ## Summary and future works

 During GSoC 2020, I mainly accomplished the following works.
-- Representing and manipulating ZX-diagrams with high-performance
+- Representing and manipulating ZX-diagrams with high-performance.
-- Implementing two simplification algorithms based on ZX-calculus
+- Implementing two simplification algorithms based on ZX-calculus.
-- Adding visualization of ZX-diagrams to `YaoPlots.jl`
+- Adding visualization of ZX-diagrams to `YaoPlots.jl`.
-- Integrating `ZXCalculus.jl` with `YaoLang.jl`
+- Integrating `ZXCalculus.jl` with `YaoLang.jl`.
-- Adding support of OpenQASM to `YaoLang.jl`
+- Adding support of OpenQASM to `YaoLang.jl`.

 There is still something to be polished.
 * Finding a better simplification strategy to get lower T-counts.
-* Fully support of visualization of the `ZXGfulraph` (the plotting script may fail on some `ZXgraph` with phase gadgets)
+* Fully support of visualization of the `ZXGfulraph` (the plotting script may fail on some `ZXgraph` with phase gadgets).
-* Converting ZX-diagrams to tensor networks
+* Converting ZX-diagrams to tensor networks without `YaoLang.jl`.
+* The conversion between the `YaoIR` and the `ZXDiagram` may cause the circuit different with a global phase.
+We should record this global phase in the later version.

 Also, I will keep working on `YaoLang.jl` with Roger Luo to support more circuit simplification methods (template matching methods, Quon based methods, etc.).